Firecatsstuff/Hyprland-Guide-Arch/README.md

 # Hyprland guide EndeavourOS (Arch)
 This is a guide for beginners to get through the hyprland setup easily!
 Normal arch may be hard for beginners so thats why im going to write about endeavouros,a distro based on arch

-**info:were going to use dotfiles of ml4w https://github.com/mylinuxforwork/dotfiles**
 # REQUIREMENTS:

 **USB-STICK**